 2. Take a lot of shots

-You don’t want members of your family to look as if they are half-asleep so take as many shots as you can to avoid anyone blinking or looking half-asleep.
+You don’t want members of your family to look as if they are half-asleep so take as many shots as you can to avoid anyone blinking or looking in the wrong direction.

 Direct flash almost never works so you’ll want the fastest lens.
 This allows you to shoot in low light.

-Read how to look good in wedding photographs here
+How to always look good in wedding photographs

 4. Use a tripod